georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A Georgia inmate record is a document that contains information about an incarcerated person in the state.
 These documents detail the inmate’s personal and official details, including administrative information related to the incarceration.

 Inmate records in Georgia are available with the Georgia Department of Corrections (GDC) and are considered public records, according to the Georgia Open Records Act.
-As such, Georgia State residents may view and copy inmate records in the state.
+As such, Georgia State residents may view and copy inmate records.

 Generally, Georgia inmate records contain the following information: